se-tuebingen/oopsla-2025-artifact-overloading/README.md

 to explore example programs, modify them or even write your own programs in Variational Core by using the WASM target.

 There are five sections ("boxes") on the website:
 - The **editor** on the top left with rudimentary syntax highlighting where examples (both from the paper and outside of it) can be selected, run, and modified.
 The examples starting with `Section ...`, such as `Section 1.1.1` are direct, commented examples from the paper.
+Examples starting with `Benchmark: ...` are the performance benchmarks from Section 5.1 of the paper.
 - The **output** on the bottom left which is updated on every keystroke, showing the (unsubstituted!) output type, if the overload resolution was a success or a failure (and why), and the solution(s) in the paper notation.
 - The collapsible **Constraints** section on the bottom left showing variational constraints gathered from the source program.